ChessAnalysis/chess-analysis/README.md

-Chess Analysis
+Large-scale Analysis of Chess Games
 ===================

-5 millions of chess games have been recorded from the very beginning of chess history to the last tournaments of Magnus Carlsen.
+5 millions of chess games (300+ million of chess positions) have been recorded from the very beginning of chess history to the last tournaments of Magnus Carlsen.
 It's time to analyse all of them!

+This repository contains different resources (e.g., Java code) to analyse chess games.

+Current status:
+ * We are writing a technical report on various statistics of the chessgame database (e.g., number of unique positions);
+ * We are using [Igrida Cluster](http://igrida.gforge.inria.fr/) for large computations with Stockfish UCI Engine

+Do not hesitate to participate or contact us!

+#### Objectives

 We hope to gather various interesting insights on the skills, ratings, or styles of (famous) chess players.
 In fact numerous applications can be and have been considered such as cheat detection, computation of an intrinsic, "universal" rating, or the determination of key moments chess players blunder.
 For instance we would like to answer a question like "Who are the best chess players in history?"